-Most people with CKD stages one to three can manage the condition themselves with their GP and do not need any specialist input from kidney doctors.
+Most people with CKD stages 1 to 3 can manage the condition themselves with their GP and do not need any specialist input from kidney doctors.

-CKD can slowly get worse over time, although for the majority of people it remains stable and only a very small number of people will need renal replacement therapy such as dialysis.
+CKD can slowly get worse over time, although for most people it remains stable and only a very small number of people will need renal replacement therapy, such as dialysis.
 It is unusual for kidney function to improve dramatically once your kidneys have been damaged but it does depend on the cause of the problem.